daniel5151/ANESE/README.md

 ```

 If you're interested in looking under the hood of the PPU, you can pass the
-`-DDEBUG_PPU` flag to cmake and have ANESE show PPU debug windows.
+`-DDEBUG_PPU` flag to cmake and have ANESE display PPU debug windows.

 ## Running